|PostgreSQL 8.2.23 Documentation|

 The embedded SQL preprocessor will look for a file named filename.h, preprocess it, and include it in the resulting C output.
 Thus, embedded SQL statements in the included file are handled correctly.

-Note that EXEC SQL INCLUDE is not the same as:
+Note that this is not the same as

 because this file would not be subject to SQL command preprocessing.
 Naturally, you can continue to use the C #include directive to include other header files.

 Note: The include file name is case-sensitive, even though the rest of the EXEC SQL INCLUDE command follows the normal SQL case-sensitivity rules.

 Similar to the directive #define that is known from C, embedded SQL has a similar concept:

 EXEC SQL DEFINE name; EXEC SQL DEFINE name value;